bbalegere/Spark-EmailDump-Analyser/README.md

     `spark-submit NLPLDAllocation.py /user/bharat/podesta/EmailContent.csv 20`

-1. Run the PageRank code to generate top 100 PageRanks in descending order by passing the location of the edges.csv and the number of iterations to run the PageRank Alogorithm for
+1. Run the PageRank code to generate top 100 PageRanks in descending order by passing the location of the edges.csv and the number of iterations to run the PageRank Alogorithm for.
+The pageranks will be written to pagerank.csv

     `spark-submit PageRank.py /user/bharat/podesta/Edges.csv 20`